IBS and COVID-19

 Where are we today?

-Every day we are learning more about COVID-19.
-Research is ongoing to find out who is at high risk and how we can best protect them.
-Also, our hope for a vaccine has turned into a reality.
+Experts have learned a lot about COVID-19 in a short time.
+And research is ongoing to find out how to best protect those at the highest risk.
+Also, effective vaccines have made a big difference in infection rates.
 While different areas may have different rates of infection, we are making progress.
 Quick testing, isolation precautions, treatments, and vaccines are all part of the bigger picture.1

 These vaccines get disease-fighting instructions to our cells in new ways.
 Some use messenger RNA technology.
 Others use different, harmless viruses.
 The most common side effects are pain, redness, and swelling at the injection site.
 Other common side effects are tiredness, muscle aches, fever, and headache.
 While these are common side effects, experiences can vary by person, and you should always contact your doctor if you have concerns about your side effects.4,5